-All graphics card can be divided into four basic types.
+All graphics cards can be divided into four basic types.
 They are –

 - Peripheral Component Interface or PCI: PCI graphics cards are those cards that are not integrated into the motherboard; rather use the PCI slots on your motherboard to connect to your PC.
 Actually, these cards are usually a little bit out of date.
 Having said that, also many older motherboards have PCI slots and lack the newer types of connections.
 For this reason, people still have a reason to buy a PCI graphics card for only upgrading an older system.

 - Accelerated Graphics Port or AGP: AGP graphics cards can be called better than the PCI graphics card and named for the same thing PCI cards are, that is, the slot name they connect to on the motherboard.
 Normally, AGP cards may have four speeds, the fastest being 8x.
 However, if your motherboard of your PC only supports a lower speed, your graphics card also will behave eventually as if it is of a slower speed, and won’t be at its real speed.
 Unfortunately, AGP connections are not as fast as PCI-E slots due to the technological limits of the current